Delicious Sourdough Ciabatta

 - 500 grams (4 cups) Bread flour

-- 320 grams (1½ cups) Water (room temperature)
+- 380 grams (1⅔ cups) Water room temperature

 - 9 grams (1 tsp) Kosher salt

 - Folds – Pick the dough from one side and fold it over the other side.
 Turn the bowl/pan and do the same on the other side.
 Then, cover and rest for 30 minutes.
-Fold the dough using this method four times resting every 30 minutes (watch video).Pro tip – Folding strengthens the gluten and gives the bread a chewy texture.
-I usually transfer my dough to a clean rectangular pan for the folds.
+Fold the dough using this method four times, resting every 30 minutes (watch video).

 - Prove – Gently, using a cardboard or baking tray (see video), transfer the individual loaves to a well-dusted parchment paper or bread cloche dusted with flour.
-Fold the paper or cloche around the loaves to help keep its shape.
+Fold the paper or cloche around the loaves to help keep their shape.
 Leave to proof for 30 to 45 minutes.

-- The timeline is a guide to use which is why I have given you the temperatures.
-A warm room will help the bread rise faster and a cooler temperature will slow the rise.
+- The timeline is a guide to use, which is why I have given you the temperatures.
+A warm room will help the bread rise faster, and a cooler temperature will slow the rise.
 So, adjust accordingly.

 - Use a kitchen scale when baking with sourdough because that will give you an accurate measure.

-- Shape the final loaf of bread on a piece of parchment paper so it is easier to move the dough without it losing shape.
+- Shape the final loaf of bread on a piece of parchment paper so it is easier to move the dough without losing shape.

 - Baked bread must be properly cooled on a cooling rack for at least an hour before you slice.
-Otherwise, the steam from the bread will evaporate leaving it dry.
+Otherwise, the steam from the bread will evaporate, leaving it dry.

-Nutrition Information
+Nutrition

 This bread has “slather with butter” all over it.